 People with TS may also be more at risk of experiencing depression and anxiety.

-Tourette syndrome (TS) is diagnosed based on symptoms – a person must have both multiple motor tics and one or more vocal tics for at least one year, before the age of 18 (or in some delayed cases, 21 years), to be diagnosed with TS.
-The motor and vocal tics, however, do not have to occur continuously or at the same time.
+Tourette syndrome (TS) is diagnosed based on symptoms – a person must have both multiple motor tics and one or more vocal tics for at least one year, before the age of 18, to be diagnosed with TS.
+The motor and vocal tics do not have to occur continuously or at the same time, but they should not be caused by medication use or other medical conditions.

-Doctors may order magnetic resonance imaging scans (MRIs), computerized axial tomography (CAT) scans, or blood tests, but their purpose is to rule out other neurological problems – not to find TS.
+Doctors may order magnetic resonance imaging scans (MRIs), computerized axial tomography (CAT) scans, or blood tests, but their purpose is to rule out other possible causes – not to find TS.

 Most physicians can easily diagnose people with typical TS symptoms.
 However, people with atypical symptoms or symptoms that start later in life may be more difficult to diagnose.
 It may take a while before a person gets a diagnosis of TS, mainly because many mild tics may be attributed to other causes (e.g., constant sniffing due to allergies).

 There is no cure for TS, and most people with TS do not need medications to control tics or other behaviour symptoms.
-However, people with symptoms that interfere with school, social life, or work can take medications to help control symptoms.
+However, people with symptoms that interfere with school, social life, or work can benefit from behavioural therapies or medications to help control symptoms.

-Neuroleptic medications such as haloperidol*, risperidone, or pimozide can be used to help suppress tics.
+Neuroleptic medications such as haloperidol*, aripiprazole, or pimozide can be used to help suppress tics.
 The goal of using these medications is not to eliminate tics but to control them enough, while avoiding bothersome side effects.
 If side effects do occur, they can usually be managed by lowering the dose or by sometimes adding another medication to control the side effect.
 Clonidine, a high blood pressure medication, may also be used to help control tics.
+Because the symptoms of TS can fluctuate over time (days to years), a long observation period will be necessary for determining how effective a treatment is.

 Many children with TS also have ADHD.
 There is some concern that the medications given for this condition (e.g., methylphenidate, dextroamphetamine) can increase tics.
 You should talk to your doctor if you have concerns about this.
 OCD can be managed with medications and behavioural therapy.